-Dry and windy conditions are often

-the precursors of wildfires.
+Dry and windy conditions are often the precursors of wildfires.
 Dryness makes the fuel in the forest ignite easier and wind helps spread fire.
 Such conditions are called periods of "high fire danger."

-When a wildfire is spotted, generally by an airplane patrolling for wildfires or a citizen, forest rangers act quickly to control and extinguish the wildfire.
+When a wildfire is spotted, generally by a lookout in a fire tower, an airplane patrolling for wildfires or a citizen, forest technicians act quickly to control and extinguish the wildfire.
 They must determine what equipment they will need to control the wildfire, provide for the safety of those fighting the fire and nearby residences, plow the necessary firebreaks and make sure the fire is completely out.